decretist/Dissertation/Chapter1/chapter1.md

 standard, and classes taught from it, by whomever, become likewise standardized.
-The *Decretum*, and classes taught from it or its abbreviations, attained the status of *de facto* standards across much of Europe very quickly---within two decades.
-I believe that the new evidence previewed in the introduction above suggests that while we owe the intellectual substance of at least the first recension of the *Decretum* to Gratian, we owe the words in which that substance was expressed to his students.[^sfu0]
+The *Decretum*, and classes taught from it or its abbreviations, attained the status of *de facto* standards across much of Europe very quickly---within the two decades between 1140 and 1160.
+I believe that the new evidence previewed in the introduction above suggests that while we owe the intellectual substance of at least the first recension of the *Decretum* to Gratian, we owe the words in which that substance was expressed to his students.[^4]

 The compilation and circulation of the *Decretum* led directly to the formation of faculties of canon law across Europe.
 Faculties